Why no love for Aguero?

 4atb

 When it's one up front though, it looks a much different story.
-Actually, I was just looking into the data myself to see how Kun fared last year overall, so here's a splurge.
-The info from last year that I've seen actually suggest that Aguero played pretty much exactly the same role in the one striker setup as he did with Pellegrini and he generally threatened goal to the same extent; even if the popular perception might be that he had to do a lot of moving around wide to his detriment etc. Certainly his average position maps are just as central in both years and his pass location maps seem to show no noticeable difference in the position of his passes (they weren't concentrated any wider than they were before for example) - suggesting he didn't play significantly more on the left (or right) than previously at all - his shots were just as central as before too.
+Actually, I was just looking into the data myself to see how Kun fared last year overall, so here's a splurge. :oops: The info from last year that I've seen actually suggest that Aguero played pretty much exactly the same role in the one striker setup as he did with Pellegrini and he generally threatened goal to the same extent; even if the popular perception might be that he had to do a lot of moving around wide to his detriment etc. Certainly his average position maps are just as central in both years and his pass location maps seem to show no noticeable difference in the position of his passes (they weren't concentrated any wider than they were before for example) - suggesting he didn't play significantly more on the left (or right) than previously at all - his shots were just as central as before too.

 (Borrowed from FFS)